slash827/Automating-Anomaly-Detection/README.md

-# tds project
+# TDS project

-Our (me and Gilad)Anomaly Detection automation tool, used to help with the model-selection problem, and automating it.
+We are Orr Striechman and Gilad Battat and we've created an Anomaly Detection automation tool, used to help with the model-selection problem, and automating it.

 ## Installation